Cloudstrucc/Public/docs/architecture-outline-fin.md

 ### Scope of the Implementation

 The implementation covers the deployment and configuration of Dynamics 365 Customer Service Application installed in a Dataverse environment, Power Automate for workflow automation, and Model Driven Apps for custom applications.
-Additionally, it includes integrations with Azure services and compliance with federal security standards.
+Additionally, it includes integrations with Azure services and compliance with FINTRAC (and Federal Government)) security standards.

 ## 2. System Architecture